Virginia Tech holds classes on five-year shooting anniversary

 Members of the university's Corps of Cadets stood guard at the candle for 32 minutes and will do so again Monday night before it is extinguished.

-Virginia Governor Bob McDonnell is scheduled to speak at a commemoration and candlelight vigil on Monday night.
+Virginia Governor Bob McDonnell addressed about 10,000 people at a candlelight vigil on Monday night.
+The governor said his daughter is graduating from Virginia Tech this spring.

+Candles were lit at the vigil in honor of the 32 victims, and a short biography of each was read aloud.
+After cadets played Taps, the somber mood lightened as students began chanting the university sports refrain, "Let's go Hokies!"

 Virginia Tech officials faced criticism after the 2007 massacre for taking more than two hours to notify the campus of an initial shooting that left two students dead in a residence hall on the morning of April 16.